ntc-goer/microservice-architecture/README.md

 - There are many service mesh like Istio , HCP Consul Dedicated , Nomad and Kubernetes give full microservice's options like service discovery , registration , retry , circuit-breaker .....
 - But diving into each edge of microservice problem will make you fully understanding about how microservice work.
 What is the functionality of each component in a microservice project

-## Project Structure
+## Project Structure.
-Order Service — Create an order with APPROVAL_PENDING state. \
+- Order Service — Create an order with APPROVAL_PENDING state.
-Consumer Service — Verify an user can order. \
+- Consumer Service — Verify an user can order.
-Kitchen Service — Verify order and create a Ticket as CREATE_PENDING state.\
+- Kitchen Service — Verify order and create a Ticket as CREATE_PENDING state.
-Accounting Service — Verify user's credit card.\
+- Accounting Service — Verify user's credit card.
-Kitchen Service — Change ticket's state to AWAITING_ACCEPTANCE.\
+- Kitchen Service — Change ticket's state to AWAITING_ACCEPTANCE.
-Order Service — Change order state to APPROVED.
+- Order Service — Change order state to APPROVED.
 ------------------
-Service Registration\
+- Service Registration
-API Gateway Service  \
+- API Gateway Service
-Discovery \
+- Discovery
-Orchestration Service
+- Orchestration Service

 [![Project Structure](./docs/img_3.png)](./docs/img_3.png)